How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 Avg latency: 1.2ms per primary-key SELECT.
 Acceptable cost.

-explicitly in the session factory — this is the default, but naming it makes the intent
+explicitly in the session factory.
+This is the default, but naming it makes the intent

-Second, we added a Prometheus gauge tracking active sessions per worker, which now alerts
+a Prometheus gauge tracking active sessions per worker that alerts if a session outlives

-if a session outlives a single request cycle.
+a single request cycle.

 -